Quia Sum, Cogito: Chapter 4

 After removing the physical disk, he looks at me with an intense focus.
 The ordinary farewell is issued more as a command, “Integrity with function.”

 “Integrity with function, sir.”
-The response was unexpectedly weak under the scrutiny of his gaze, but he turns to leave without another word.
+The response is unexpectedly weak under the scrutiny of his gaze, but he turns to leave without another word.

 I retain my composure until no one is left; but as soon as they are out of sight, I stagger to a chair and collapse in it.
 The overblown confidence I had coming into the meeting has now been replaced by a void of insignificance that is roughly the same size.
 I will never have a chance at a legacy like this again.
 In theory, this could have rivaled the Work-Debt Arrangement.
 Now it may never see the light of day… all because I was too rash in wanting to be noticed.
 I sit for a few minutes in silent contemplation of where I go from here.
 There is nowhere to go.
 I’ve hit the ceiling of my life, inevitably to be lost in a sea of obscurity.